Infrastructure

 Atlantic Regional System (Siku)

-Located at Memorial University, Siku (meaning “sea ice” in Inuktitut) is a 4500 core computing cluster that incorporates Intel Cascade Lake CPUs, a high-throughput, low-latency EDR Infiniband interconnect, AI-capable NVIDIA Tesla V100 GPUs, a 1.5 PB parallel filesystem, tape back-up, and offers both batch and cloud-computing interfaces.
+Located at Memorial University, Siku (meaning “sea ice” in Inuktitut) is a 9000 core computing cluster that incorporates Intel Cascade Lake CPUs, a high-throughput, low-latency EDR Infiniband interconnect, AI-capable GPUs, a 1.5 PB parallel filesystem, tape back-up, and offers batch computing.

 Meet Siku